 why blade runner 2049 is a misogynistic mess

-It is arguable that in Ridley Scott's original the misogyny was part of the dystopia, and this sequel is just following on from that.
+It is arguable that in Ridley Scott's original misogyny was part of hisdystopia, and this sequel is just following on from that.
 But if 2049 is making a point about how adaptable patriarchy is to technological advance, then the problem is that it just doesn't make it.
-Instead of implying in any way the problematic nature of K having a holographic fantasy girlfriend/housewife, for example, the film instead humanises her role to the extent that we are supposed to believe this is a legitimate loving relationship, rather than titillation and affection slavery.
-It is the only real relationship in the entire film, and implies that through her sensitive subserviency and domesticated care, she is actually more human than the human women, who have become hardened 'man-like' warriors, or cynical, bedraggled whores.
+Instead of implying in any way the problematic nature of K having a holographic fantasy girlfriend/housewife, for example, the film instead humanizes her role to the extent that we are supposed to believe this is a legitimate loving relationship, rather than titillation and affection slavery.
+It is the only real relationship in the entire film, and implies that through her sensitive subserviency and domesticated care, she is actually more human than the human women, who have become hardened "man-like" warriors, or cynical, bedraggled whores.

 The massive and completely inexplicable stone statues of slim but busty naked women left strewn around a desert scene are really the perfect metaphor for this film: undoubtedly huge, but truly a dusty relic, long out of time.